 The California Consumer Privacy Act of 2018 (CCPA) went into effect on Jan.
 1, 2020, creating an array of new obligations and legal risk regarding the personal information of California consumers for businesses covered by the law.
 Complying with the CCPA can be challenging, but Robinson Bradshaw attorneys are here to help.
 We are providing a series of CCPA Practice Tips to help businesses understand the new requirements and implement compliance strategies.
 Drawing on our experience helping clients to prepare for the CCPA, we will break down the challenge of compliance into small, digestible pieces and address key practical issues facing businesses.
 Of course, every business covered by the law will need a compliance strategy tailored to its unique circumstances.
 If you have questions about any of the information provided here or about how the CCPA may apply to your business, please do not hesitate to contact any member of our Cybersecurity and Privacy Practice Group for assistance.

 Please note that our CCPA Practice Tips take into account not only the text of the CCPA as amended but also the proposed implementing regulations submitted by the California attorney general (as revised in February 2020 and further revised in March 2020) and other guidance that may become available by the time of publication.
-As the text of those regulations could change before they become finalized, we plan to update our guidance here as needed to reflect such changes.
+As the text of the proposed regulations could change again before they become finalized, we plan to update our guidance here as needed to reflect such changes (if any).
 Please contact us for the most up-to-date information.
 Click here to subscribe to our Cybersecurity & Privacy list and receive the future Practice Tips via email.

 Tip #1: Step-by-Step Approach to Compliance